nopepper/everywhere/README.md

   - [ ] Faster filesystem parsing
   - [ ] Remote search providers (GDrive, Notion)
   - [ ] Image search providers

+## Contributing

+Feel free to open an issue if you find a bug or have an idea for a new feature.

 ## License